D-Roberts/fundamental_algorithms_patterns_python3/README.md

 ##
-Fundamental algorithms and data structures code patterns in Python 3 for succesful coding interview.
+Fundamental algorithms and data structures code patterns in Python 3.